Fellowships & Scholarships

 Selection committees vary, but frequently include experts in a particular field or past winners of scholarships or fellowships.
 During internal campus reviews, selection committees consist of Northeastern faculty and advisors in the Office of Undergraduate Research and Fellowships.

-No, you cannot apply for more than one PEAK Experiences Award at a time.
+No, you cannot apply for more than one PEAK Experiences Award per cycle (Fall, Spring, or Summer).
 The nature of the PEAK Experiences Award process is such that you are applying for a particular award based upon the match its criteria have to your project and your particular skill level.
 Applying for more than one at a time would mean that you are not properly calibrating or matching your application with the award criteria, which are distinct between levels.

 Yes!
-While you can only apply to one PEAK award per semester, you are welcome to apply for multiple PEAKs over your time at Northeastern, for one continuing project, or for multiple projects.
+While you can only apply to one PEAK award per cycle (Fall, Spring, or Summer), you are welcome to apply for multiple PEAKs over your time at Northeastern, for one continuing project, or for multiple projects.
 As you apply, make sure to calibrate which award you apply for to your project’s content and your skill level.

 Beginning with the Spring 2025 Application Cycle, PEAK Experiences Awards are not able to support internal or external Co-op projects.
 PEAK funding is designed to support experiential learning opportunities beyond Co-op.
 For funding related to your Co-op, we recommend contacting your college’s Co-op office to explore available resources.